 Our current model of internet works on the principle of sharing multiple copies of the same data with different users on a network.
 You join a network like Twitter to share your copy of a picture with hundreds or even thousands of others.
 Each person gets access to a copy of your data.
 This idea expands to everything on the Internet.
 From emails, videos on YouTube, or any other data for that matter.

 The problem with this model is that it’s limited in the number of things it can do.
-You can share data like photos, videos, etc. and not have a problem with other having a copy of it but what about when it comes to real-world assets with real monetary value?
+You can share data like photos, videos, etc. and not have a problem with the other person having a copy of it but what about when it comes to real-world assets that have real monetary value?

 Blockchain and the Problem of Double Spending